abnerabner/abnerabner.github.io/_blogs/relion-sta-pipeline.md

 image: /images/blogs/relion-sta-pipeline/relion5-cover.jpg
 ---

-This tutorial will guide you through the entire Subtomogram Averaging (STA) workflow using RELION 5.
+This tutorial will guide you through the entire subtomogram averaging (STA) workflow using RELION 5.

 ## Prerequisites